datatogether/extract_href/readme.md

 * unique - (no duplicates are added to the list)
 * refers to a separate resource - (no url fragments)

-it uses a jquery-style selector to search the HTML document for elements that have an href attribute to construct a de-duplicated list of href attributes It has three major command line options:
+It uses a jquery-style selector to search the HTML document for elements that have an href attribute to construct a de-duplicated list of href attributes It has three major command line options: